Virtual Twin® Explained

 The Virtual Twin in Use

-Every Virtual Twin can be exercised through a number of different design and/or manufacturing parameter settings.
-The user decides which settings are appropriate for each virtual simulation run, and once those settings are selected, the simulator is ready to run.
+Once a customer has built their Virtual Twin in the VPS-MICRO software, they can either run fatigue simulations based on the product as it exists today, or based on whatever notional design changes are being considered.
+Every Virtual Twin can be exercised through a number of different design, material, and manufacturing parameter settings within the software.
+The user decides which settings are appropriate for each set of virtual simulations, and once those settings are selected, the software is ready to run.

 VPS-MICRO has an easy-to-use graphical interface that can directly “read-in” geometry and stress information from many commercially available FEA software packages.
 Users are able to input different FEA models with little or no involvement from VEXTEC.
 Simulation runs may require as many as tens of billions of microstructural-level simulations to be conducted, cataloged and aggregated.
 The architecture of the software allows for thousands of component-level simulations to be conducted efficiently, reducing overall processing time to hours – or even minutes in many cases.
 After the simulations are complete, fatigue durability results can be tabulated, graphed, sorted, and exported into Excel spreadsheet files.